Offbeat Holiday Events and Multicultural Celebrations for NYC Kids 2013

 The Rink at Rockefeller Center, Fifth Avenue between 49th and 50th Streets

-Five hundred tuba players toot holiday songs on the iconic ice-skating rink.
+It's the 40th anniversary of this kooky concert featuring 500 tuba players tooting holiday songs on the iconic ice-skating rink.
 It's truly a sight to behold...and hear.
-This offbeat concert is always crowded, but if you show up around 12:30pm instead, you can catch their rehearsal and avoid the hordes.
+While this official performance is always crowded, if you show up at 12:30pm you can catch their rehearsal and avoid the hordes.

 East Meets West Christmas Parade – Chinatown

 One of our only-in-NYC favorites: Adjacent communities Chinatown and Little Italy come together to celebrate the holidays.
-Watch marching bands, Chinese Lion and Dragon Dance troupes, and other entertainers parade down the street.
-The parade starts at Canal and Mulberry Streets, heads north on Mulberry Street to Prince Street, and then returns south on Mott Street ending at Chatham Square.
+Watch marching bands, Chinese Lion and Dragon Dance troupes, half a dozen floats, a gondola on wheels, and more entertainers and attractions parade down the street.
+The procession starts at Canal and Mulberry Streets, heads north on Mulberry Street to Houston Street, turns east to Mott Street and goes south to Kimlau Square.

 Klez for Kids – Lower East Side